schowdhury2019/aws_vpc_nat/README.md

 ![image](https://user-images.githubusercontent.com/14828358/145214923-ff16ff7c-510e-454a-9a51-553edce27428.png)

-- Source / destination checking is performed by your EC2 instance by default.
+- Source / destination checking is performed by your EC2 instance by default
-- Stop source / destination checking if you want to allow your instance to handle network traffic that isn’t specifically destined for it.
+- Stop source / destination checking if you want to allow your instance to handle network traffic that isn’t specifically destined for it
+- Otherwise you can't ping from DB instance

 ![image](https://user-images.githubusercontent.com/14828358/145214954-d1e9558d-d2c5-4e11-9442-b1f0870e235e.png)